MikeFoto/ansible_docker_swarm_node/README.md

-# Docker Swarm node setup as a worker/manager (not Leader )
+# Docker Swarm node setup
+As a worker/manager (not Leader )

 # License